 In Visual Encoding filters, names of custom fields are specified without spaces and quotes.
 Learn more about filters: Advanced Filters overview

-Visual Encoding rules based on Calculated Custom Fields may slowdown performance of your system.
+Visual Encoding rules based on Calculated Custom Fields may significantly slowdown performance of your system.
 Use Requests Classes Of Services mashup as a replacement whenever possible.

-Custom Mashup Extension
+Custom Mashup Extensions

 Requests Classes Of Services mashup (custom add-on) calculates SLA values and highlights cards in views based on agreed service level targets.
 It doesn't require to set up any Calculated Custom Fields and Visual Encoding rules.
 All the calculations are performed in the custom front-end code.